 How Drones May Solve Climate Change04 Mar 2021

 With a problem as large in scope as global climate change, the solution may need to be pretty big.
-But how about something the size of a bird?
+But how about something the size of a bird, like a drone?

 Drones are compact but powerful tools.
 Already, we are seeing them complete tasks as diverse as aiding roof inspections, fighting fires, or capturing artistic perspectives.
 It is no wonder that many industries are investing in drone technology to make things faster, safer, cheaper, and greener.